- Home

 - One lump sum payment on your next water bill or

-- Six separate, interest-free installments that will be placed on your water bill over a period of 12-month period.
+- 12 separate, interest-free installments that will be placed on your utility bill over a 12-month period.

 How to Apply?